Annise Parker: Post-mayoral career

 After leaving the office of Mayor in 2016, Parker has worked for nonprofit organizations in Houston.
 She was Senior Vice President and Chief Strategy Officer for community development nonprofit BakerRipley.
 From December 2017 to March 2025, Parker served as CEO and President of the LGBTQ+ Victory Fund and Leadership Institute.
 She is also a professor at the Doerr Institute for New Leaders at Rice University.

-Bid for Harris County Judge
+2026 Harris County Judge campaign

-Media reports in May 2024 indicated that Parker was considering a candidacy for Harris County judge in 2026.
-On June 11, 2025, Parker announced her run for Harris County judge on the steps of the Harris County Civil Courthouse.
-At the time of the announcement, incumbent Harris County judge Lina Hidalgo had not declared her intention to seek a third term.
+Media reports in May 2024 indicated that Parker was considering a 2026 candidacy for county judge.
+On June 11, 2025, Parker announced her run on the steps of the Harris County Civil Courthouse.
+Incumbent county judge Lina Hidalgo later announced she would not seek a third term.
+Parker finished ahead of former Houston city councilor Letitia Plummer in the Democratic primary, but narrowly lost to Plummer in the runoff.

 Personal life

 Parker and her wife, Kathy Hubbard, have been together since 1990.
 On January 16, 2014, Parker and Hubbard were married in Palm Springs, California.
 They have two adopted children together.
 In addition, the couple provided a home to a teenaged boy; they consider him their son as well.